Why You Need to Read Before You Write

 Structuring Your Novel & Creating Character Arcs, K.M.
 Weiland

-All these books have spoken to me in each of their own unique ways and have filled very different voids.
+All these books have spoken to me in their own unique ways and have filled very different voids.
 You need to find the books that do the same for you.

 Those of us who come back to writing again and again know we will never be free of it.